 - nearness to school

-Please contact the School Office for an Application Form and to arrange a visit.
-The Assistant Head Teacher meets every new family either personally or at a meeting arranged for all children joining our Foundation Stage.
+Please contact the School Office for an Expression of Interest Form here and to arrange a visit.
+One of our Deputy Heads meets every new family either personally or at a meeting arranged for all children joining our school.

 Our priority is to ensure that your child settles happily into school.
 We give your child (and you) the opportunity to become familiar with the school, its routines and show how you can help your child make the best of their learning